sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

     * much faster than the completion plugin used in my first tutorial
 * integrates in with neovim's built-in lsp
 * Provides snippet support
-    * no separate plugin needed
+    * no separate plugin needed for snippets like in previous tutorial
 * does completion on a lot more than just perl
     * can have multiple "sources" of completion
         * words in open buffers